Mandaragirau: Economy

 The people of Mandaragirau are mainly farmers.
 The area, being located in the savannah, has very fertile land that grows very well most of the food and cash crops.
 The main food crops grown include guinea corn, millet, maize, cassava, sweat potatoes and groundnuts, Many varieties of vegetables and fruits are also produced.
 Cotton is also produced in some parts of the area.

 Some of the people are also engaged in petty trading and animal husbandry.
 The nearby main markets that are patronized are Biu, Mirnga, Kwaya, Sabon gari and Mandaragirau.

 Education and health

 There are primary schools in some of the villages in the area, but the district has only one Universal Basic Education (UBE) Junior Secondary School located at Mandaragirau.
 The students population in the school always outreached the facilities available to cater for them.
 As regards health facilities, the district has only two health centers, one located at Mandaragirau, and the other at Liya with no qualified doctors.
 Most patients are referred to the general hospital Biu.

+Climate and weather

+Mandaragirau as located in the northern part of Nigeria experiences both wet and dry season and the dry season range from Early October to May.This area experience a low annual rain fall ranging 650mm to 750mm.